aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2023-1-30-how-to-setup-fantasy-frc.md

 ## Modifying

 The source code is protected under the MIT license so you have full rights to modify it as long as you keep the licenses and copyright intact.
+NOTE I am not an expert in JS and while I have done my best to weed out any bugs there might still be some out there.
+If you find any please open an issue on GitHub or create a pull request with a fix.

 <details>
 <summary><b>Table of Contents</b></summary>